Thomas spoke, Roberts ruled in unusual Supreme Court term

 The term also included three hospital stays, and not all of those involved 87-year-old Justice Ruth Bader Ginsburg, the court’s oldest justice.
 Roberts spent a night in the hospital after a Father’s Day fall in which he injured his forehead, the court said in belatedly confirming the hospital stay more than two weeks later.

-Ginsburg, who has battled cancer four times, was in the hospital twice for infections, including in May when she took part in arguments from a hospital room.
+Ginsburg, who has had cancer four times, was in the hospital twice for infections, including in May, when she took part in arguments from a hospital room.

 There was speculation during the last weeks of the term that either Alito, 70, or Thomas, 72, could retire in the hope of giving Trump a third Supreme Court appointment and putting a like-minded and younger jurist on the bench.